 - Strong organizational skills applied to operational planning, vehicle and equipment maintenance, payroll reporting, and record retention.

-- Demonstrated basic proficiency with email, word processing, and spreadsheet software, Global Positioning System technology, and PDF map applications.
+- Demonstrated basic proficiency with email, word processing, and spreadsheet software, and Global Positioning System technology.

 - Ability and willingness to travel frequently and on short notice for extended periods.